grafana/grafana/ISSUE_TRIAGE.md

 * Make sure that issue titles are named to explain the subject of the issue, has a correct spelling and and doesn't include irrelevant information and/or sensitive information.
 * Make sure that issue descriptions doesn't include irrelevant information, information from template that haven't been filled out and/or sensitive information.
-* Make changes to title and description after best effort or request suggested changes by adding a comment.
+* Do your best effort to change title and description or request suggested changes by adding a comment.

 Note: Above rules is applicable to both new and existing issues of the Grafana project.